 - Glass, tire, battery, missing all keys, or a locked vehicle with keys inside (With no paint or body damage) for these specific situations contact Fenkell Automotive at 800-325-3517 or 586-276-1700 Mary Taranto or David Wensing.
 They will provide access to and information on how to use Fenkell's Vehi-Trac Reporting System.
-Enter a BG code in COPAC and an authorization code. - Units that have warranty problems, such as they will not start or will not go into gear and there is no transportation damage - fill out the on line Vascor/Ford 10032 Form, choose warranty as the repair type and contact the DVO authorized in transit repair dealer to pick up the unit. - Units that are missing all the keys and Fenkell Automotive cannot handle fill out the on line Vascor/Ford 10032 Form, choose transportation - missing keys only as the repair type and contact the DVO authorized in transit repair dealer to make the keys. - Units that have transportation damage such as but not limited to over \$1,000 to repair or which must be repaired in transit for safety reasons or to prevent additional damage.
+Enter a BG code in COPAC and an authorization code.
+Note if vehicle is locked and there is a trained and qualified employee who can unlock the vehicle on-site you may precede with unlocking the vehicle.
+If any damage occurs to vehicle during this process the party unlocking the vehicle is responsible for all damage. - Units that have warranty problems, such as they will not start or will not go into gear and there is no transportation damage - fill out the on line Vascor/Ford 10032 Form, choose warranty as the repair type and contact the DVO authorized in transit repair dealer to pick up the unit. - Units that are missing all the keys and Fenkell Automotive cannot handle fill out the on line Vascor/Ford 10032 Form, choose transportation - missing keys only as the repair type and contact the DVO authorized in transit repair dealer to make the keys. - Units that have transportation damage such as but not limited to over \$1,000 to repair or which must be repaired in transit for safety reasons or to prevent additional damage.
 Enter a BY code in COPAC and fill out the on line Vascor/Ford 10032 Form, choose transportation as the repair type.
 When the form is filled out and saved, the system automatically sends an e-mail to the American Road adjuster and supervisor notifying them the unit needs to be inspected.
 The units will be repaired at the DVO authorized in transit repair dealers. - To obtain access to the on line Vascor/Ford 10032 Form system and for information on how to use it, contact Damaged Vehicle Operations, Mary Heady at mheady@ford.com or 313-248-1002.
 Access will be given only to the people at the ramp submitting the electronic 10032 online. - Category A units are repaired and delivered to the destination dealers.
 Enter a BX code in COPAC, after the units are repaired and returned to the ramp. - US destination Category B and F units are repaired and shipped to auction in the US.
 Canadian destination Category B and F units are repaired and shipped to auction in Canada.
 DVO will provide information on the auction assigned to the ramp.
 Send a manual bill to DVO for the shipment to the auction.
 The address for billing is Ford Damaged Vehicle Operations, P O Box 309, Dearborn Heights, MI 48127, Attention Brian Hicks.